UST-QuAntiL/qiskit-service/README.md

 ```

 ## Transpilation Request
-Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth, width, and the transpiled qasm circuit of the resulting circuit.
+Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth, width of the transpiled circuit and the transpiled OpenQASM circuit itself.
 *Note*: ``token`` should either be in ``input-params`` or extra.
 Both variants are combined here or illustration purposes.
 `POST /qiskit-service/api/v1.0/transpile`